-Enterprise data management: To continue its evolution towards self-service analytics and better governed data, the AO has entered the procurement phase for the implementation of a new data governance and data management tool.
+Enterprise data management: To continue its evolution towards self-service analytics and better governed data, the AO has procured and begun implementation of a new data governance tool.
 This tool will help better catalog the Judiciary's data, set boundaries for the use of business glossaries and structured definitions, and continue efforts to develop data models for all current and planned data systems.
 A data model allows the business users to set the course for what data is included in a system and how it relates to all the other data in that system.
 These efforts will support increased transparency and access to data through the ability to trace data lineage and create a data catalog that clearly describes what the data is, where it is sourced from, and what can be done with it.

-Judiciary Data Working Group: The group was rechartered in 2015 and three new judge positions were added to include liaisons from three Judicial Conference committees that are significant stakeholders of data, including the Committees on Information Technology, Court Administration and Case Management, and Judicial Resources.
+Judiciary Data Working Group: The group was rechartered in 2019 and three new judge positions were added to include liaisons from three Judicial Conference committees that are significant stakeholders of data, including the Committees on Information Technology, Court Administration and Case Management, and Judicial Resources.